The Living Encyclopedia of Consciousness

 Spinal Cord Repair

-Sigma-1 receptor activation (primary DMT target) has been shown to promote axonal regeneration and motor recovery in spinal cord injury models.
+Activating the Sigma-1 receptor, DMT's main target, has been shown to promote axonal regeneration and motor recovery in spinal cord injury models.

 🌊